 1. Reduce your meat and dairy intake

-I started trying to go one day without meat in my first year of college, then two days and so on until I was having more meat free days than meat days, eventually I just had an epiphany and couldn’t eat it anymore.
+I started trying to go one day without meat in my first year of college, then two days and so on until I was having more meat-free days than meat days, eventually I just had an epiphany and couldn’t eat it anymore.
 I greatly reduced my dairy intake while I was still in school and felt so much lighter and less congested without dairy in my diet.
 You can get calcium from so many other sources as it’s not just in cow’s milk.
-If you like the taste of meat that much brands such as Quorn offer alternatives that taste almost the exact same, and there’s so many dairy free alternatives out there there’s bound to be one you like.
+If you like the taste of meat that much brands such as Quorn offer alternatives that taste almost the exact same, and there’s so many dairy-free alternatives out there there’s bound to be one you like.

-I’ve talked about reusable coffee cups and water bottles before which are a great way to prevent the amount of waste ending up in landfill and the ocean.
+I’ve talked about reusable coffee cups and water bottles before which are a great way to prevent the amount of waste ending up in landfills and the ocean.
 A lot of cafes offer discounts to people who bring their own cup.
 Packing a lunch is also better too as it saves on plastic packaging and usually homemade meals are healthier as they don’t have preservatives so it’s a win win.

 You can find zero-waste essentials here.*

 3. Buy bamboo products